programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ### TF-IDF Vectorization

-The first step is to instantiate our TF-IDF model by passing it the argument to ignore stop words, such as "the," "a," etc. The second step is rather similar to the training of our k-means instance in the previous part: We are passing the abstracts from our dataset to the vectorizer in order to convert them to machine-readable vectors.
+The first step is to instantiate our TF-IDF model by passing it the `argument` to ignore stop words, such as "the," "a," etc. The second step is rather similar to the training of our *k*-means instance in the previous part: We are passing the abstracts from our dataset to the vectorizer in order to convert them to machine-readable vectors.
 For the moment, we are not passing any additional arguments.
 Finally, we create a new pandas DataFrame object based on the TF-IDF matrix of our textual data.

 ```Python
 from sklearn.feature_extraction.text import TfidfVectorizer